FAQ

 How do I know if I am eligible for NYC x Freshman Year for Free?

-All current high school students, as well as recent graduates (class of 2020 through 2026) at participating NYC-area schools are eligible to participate in the NYC x Freshman Year for Free program.
+All current high school students, as well as recent graduates (class of 2020 through 2027) at participating NYC-area schools are eligible to participate in the NYC x Freshman Year for Free program.
 TheDream.US Scholars may also enroll.
-Learners who enroll in the program but do not meet the eligibility requirements, will be informed that they are ineligible to receive tutoring services or stipends.
-They may, however, register directly ModernStates.org.

 Back to top ^